It’s hard to believe that January has come and is almost gone!

 3. Team Goal

 Goals give a team a measurable outcome to strive for that supports its purpose and scope.
-You can test the goal by simply asking the question, how will we measure whether or not we achieved our goal?

 For instance, a goal of the Human Resource Committee might be to ensure the ministry compensation strategy matches market pay practices.